johndoe31415/ratched/README.md

                         keyfile) is given, forge all metadata of the incoming certificate.
-If a certfile/keyfile is given, this option is implied. s_certfile=filename   Specifies an X.509 certificate in PEM format that should be used by ratched as the server certificate.
+If a certfile/keyfile is given, this option is implied. s_send_rot=bool       By default, the ratched TLS server does not include its own root of trust (RoT) CA certificate in the server certificates list.
+With this option, it is added to the certificates sent to its peer. s_certfile=filename   Specifies an X.509 certificate in PEM format that should be used by ratched as the server certificate.
                         By default, this certificate is automatically